mds1/Smart-Contract-Security-Sweep/README.md

 ### Using This Tool

-1. Pull Mythril using `docker pull mythril/myth`
+1. In the root of this project, create a directory called `contracts` and place the contract to analyze in that folder
-2. Execute the script using `./sweep.sh ContractName.sol`
+2. Execute the script using `./sweep.sh contracts/ContractName.sol`
-3. Outputs will be placed in a folder called `outputs`
+3. Output files will be placed in a folder called `outputs`

 ## Tools
 ### Mythril